opencasestudies/ocs-bp-diet/README.md

 data like the `setequal()`, `all_equal()`, and `setdiff()` functions, as well as similar functions to look for overlapping similarities like the `intersect()` function.
 The case study describes the differences of these functions.
-We also introudce how to recode data using the `if_else()` and `case_when()` functions and how to join data using the `full_join()` function.
+We also introduce how to recode data using the `if_else()` and `case_when()` functions and how to join data using the `full_join()` function.